FelixOnline/v2/content/articles/2010-11-25-dont-be-a-james-blunt.md

  - /comment/442/dont-be-a-james-blunt-
 imported: true
 comments:
+ - value: >
- - Somewhat reminiscent of the Hoffs claims that he was to thank for the end of the Cold War But who are we to doubt the HoffI find it a bit sad that there is no photo of me hanging on the walls in the Berlin Museum at Checkpoint Charliehttpnewsbbccouk1hi3465301stmThats more than snesible Thats a great postfcdxKz  fzmsrdadcmom
+     Somewhat reminiscent of the Hoff's claims that he was to thank for the end of the Cold War.
+But who are we to doubt the Hoff? <br> <br>"I find it a bit sad that there is no photo of me hanging on the walls in the Berlin Museum at Checkpoint Charlie." <br> <br>http://news.bbc.co.uk/1/hi/3465301.stm,Thats more than snesible!
+Thats a great post!,fcdxKz <a href="http://fzmsrdadcmom.com/">fzmsrdadcmom</a>

 # Article Taxonomies
 categories: